MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-plugins.md

 ---
-title: Plugins command show plugins - Azure Data Explorer
+title: .show plugins command - Azure Data Explorer
-description: This article describes plugins management commands in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/21/2023
+description: Learn how to use the `.show plugins` command to list all plugins of the cluster. ms.reviewer: alexans ms.topic: reference ms.date: 05/23/2023
 ---
 # .show plugins